`The peculiar risk lay in the possibility of

 indolent or more easily fatigued.

-`A queer thing I soon discovered about my little hosts, and
+`A queer thing I soon discovered about my little

 that was their lack of interest.
 They would come to me with